Society

 Sysmex has been engaged in the development of technology to identify the accumulation of Aβ in the brain more easily and rapidly in order to help resolve issues in diagnosing Alzheimer's disease.
 In February 2016, Sysmex and Eisai Co., Ltd. entered into a comprehensive, non-exclusive collaboration agreement for the creation of new diagnostic reagents in the field of dementia.
 By utilizing each other’s technologies and knowledge, Sysmex has been engaged in the development of next-generation diagnostic reagents that will enable the early diagnosis of dementia, the selection of treatment methods, and the monitoring of the resulting effects.

-In June 2023, Sysmex launched diagnostic reagents in Japan that aids determination of Aβ accumulation in the brain by measuring Aβ levels in the blood.
-These reagents will be used with our automated immunoassay systems based on the chemiluminescence enzyme immunoassay (CLEIA) principle.
+In June 2023, Sysmex launched an assay kit in Japan that aids determination of Aβ accumulation in the brain by measuring Aβ levels in the blood using our automated immunoassay system.
 This enables easy and quick testing and reduces physical, emotional, and financial burdens on patients with a suspected Aβ accumulation in the brain.
 It is expected to contribute to early diagnosis and early determination of optimal treatment for patients.

 Going forward, we will continue to create new diagnostic technologies for the prevention and treatment of dementia, aiming to contribute to improving the quality of life (QOL) of patients and their families.